Vaccination and antibody titre testing

 Testing for FPV antibodies

 Results of some experimental and field studies in FPV vaccination indicate a much longer period of persistence of antibodies than 3 years; in some animals even lifelong antibody persistence has been demonstrated (Scott and Geissinger, 1999; Mouzin et al., 2004).
 In this regard the 3-yearly booster interval, as recommended in current guidelines for FPV, is merely intended to sustain herd immunity.
 For the individual animal, an antibody titre can be determined to decide whether a (re)-vaccination is needed.
-To measure the antibody titre, a serum sample can be sent to a diagnostic laboratory or a POC test can be used in the veterinary practice.
+To measure the antibody titre, a serum sample can be sent to a diagnostic laboratory or POC tests can be used in the veterinary practice.

 Gold standard tests